top of page

 "The site for the very first Clymont School was on the southeast corner of Section 33 Township 51 Range 26 W/4.
 It was a small log house, well built and secure and most surly have been the home of the first settler on the land, a man by the name of Dueterbaum.
 In the year 1918, the land had become the property of Mr. Charles Carleton [Today, Carleton's property is the Hilltop Farms area on TWP 515A].
 Because there were a growing number of families and no building as yet available, it became our first school.
 It was a veritable fairy land playground area for there was a slow moving creek that flowed through the grounds, and no boundaries to the actual school area.

-his little log school house that I came to begin Grade 1 - a homestead child and quite a lonely one.
+It was at this little log school house that I came to begin Grade 1 - a homestead child and quite a lonely one.
 I think for there were five and a half years between myself and my brother.
 It was a wonderful world to me and I think Mrs. Hadden must have been a gifted Grade 1 teacher for me to have the memories that I do.
 I learned to read and what a world of treasurers that opened up for me!
 The things there were for Grade 1s to play with - sewing cards with large needles and brightly coloured wool, long coloured stickers and short ones too, and plasticine.

 Then there was the outdoor fun.
 There were students of all sizes and ages.
 There was a wonderful old creek that meandered here and there, back and forth it seemed to me. across what is now Highway 60, so convenient for someone to fall into, not always by accidents, I suspect.
 There were wild and wooly games to be played...and acres upon acres in which to run, play and breathe.
 There were nice little girl games too.
 London Bridge, in and out the windows, dominoes, and who has the button?
 Sometimes Mr. Carleton would be haying on the pastureland.
 Miraculously he often seemed to be there eating his lunch, sitting in his democrat, under a huge canvas umbrella with his horses tethered nearby, when we came out of school for noon house intermission.
 So there we would be too, the students of Clymont School visiting him.
 Visiting with an adult made us feel very important.